Poodles are one of the most diverse dog breeds out there. There are three “types” of poodles – the toy, miniature, and standard.

 Breed Size

-Every size of this breed has its respective metabolism.
-Smaller poodles tend to mature faster which means they need nutrient-packed poodle dog food.
+Smaller poodles tend to mature faster, which means they need nutrient-packed poodle dog food.

 Wet or Dry Feed

-Most dog owners prefer dry dog food or kibble because it's cost-effective.
-However, if your vet recommends having a mixed feed, then you might need to combine both wet and dry feed for your pooch.
+However, if your vet recommends having a mixed feed, you might need to combine wet and dry feed for your pooch.

 Nutrition

-The golden rule when it comes to buying the best food for poodles is that it needs to be balanced and complete.
-This means that the essential nutrients should be present in every serving.
+The golden rule when buying the best food for poodles is to be balanced and complete.

-What to Feed a Poodle Dog
+What to Feed a Poodle Puppy

-Before switching your dog to any new diet, always consult with a veterinarian.
 Remember that no article on the internet can replace a consultation with a vet, including this one.

-Poodle Dog Food: Toy and Miniature
+Poodle Puppy Food: Toy and Miniature

 Royal Canin’s Poodle puppy formula